CISecurity/ControlsAssessmentSpecification/control-4/control-4.7.rst

 Dependencies
 ------------
-* Subcontrol 2.1: Maintain Inventory of Authorized Software
+* Sub-control 2.1: Maintain Inventory of Authorized Software
-* Subcontrol 16.6: Maintain an Inventory of Accounts
+* Sub-control 16.6: Maintain an Inventory of Accounts

 Inputs
 ------